Xandria: History

 In 2019, Steven Wussow was later confirmed to have become the new bass player for the German power metal band Orden Ogan on 16 October 2019, signaling his departure from Xandria after one performance that year.

 On 24 May 2022, the band posted a music video of their new song "Reborn", where Ambre Vourvahis was announced as the new vocalist.
 Furthermore, Tim Schwarz was announced as the new bassist, and drummer Dimitrios Gatsios and guitarist Rob Klawonn replacing departing longtime members Gerit Lamm and Philip Restemeier, respectively.
 On 7 September 2022, the band released another song, "You Will Never Be Our God".
 With the release of the third single, "Ghosts", the band had also on 3 November 2022, announced their eighth studio album, The Wonders Still Awaiting, which was released on 3 February 2023.
 The band released their second EP, Universal Tales, on 22 November 2024.

+Schwarz left the band on 17 April 2026 to focus on his other band Velvet Rush, with Heubaum temporarily taking over bass during live performances.
+On 7 May 2026, the band released the single, "The Shannon's Home", and simultaneously announced their upcoming ninth studio album, Eclipse which was released on 7 August 2026.